yogeshhk/Sarvadnya/README.md

 <!--
 ## Why me?
+- Need to be 'creating', time-based-jobs cant scale, its renting, need to leverage intellect
+- MicroSaaS: one-person company, pay-per-use service for passive income forever
+- Build out-of-the-world idea, a wow automation, using NLP LLM Gen AI.
+- Find pressing pain points to address, in daily use, for wider audience
+- Devote time playfully to solve the problem, with peace and joy, no anxiety no fomo, no hopes of revenue but just a journey to develop something very cool
-- Reasonable popularity due to Sketchnote and talks on ChatGPT or LLMs (Large Language Models)
+- Reasonable popularity due to Sketchnote and talks on ChatGPT or LLMs (Large Language Models), will help the spread
 - Specific Knowledge: Theoretical background of NLP/LLMs due to trainings, plus, professional experience on customizing LLMs on custom data, plus common-sense software solution-ing experience for 2 decades, including engineering industries.
 Rare-Global-Untrainable-Leverage-Brand.
 - IKIGAI: I love, I like, World needs, Can get paid
 	- World needs: huge corpus, global, domain